| THE ROUNDTABLE: In the Garden As I write this its late spring in Virginia, and I could almost feel sorry for

 opportunity through which, once a year and for approximately one week, one may squint with

 gloating immodesty at ones little doings out on the back forty.
 This is mine.
+Although naturally theres a good deal to complain about this year, I can see

 several reasons for satisfaction.
 Its true that I lost about half of my hybrid tea